 Nebraska Minimum Wage (2016) Poster Required

-The Nebraska Minimum Wage (2016) is a minimum wage law poster by the Nebraska Department Of Labor.
+The Nebraska Minimum Wage (2016) is a labor law posters poster by the Nebraska Department Of Labor.
 This is a mandatory posting for all employers in Nebraska, and businesses who fail to comply may be subject to fines or sanctions.

 This poster must be posted in a conspicuous place where all employees will see it.
 This poster describes what the Minimum Wage is for tipped and untipped employees, when the Minimum Wage will go up, how much the Minimum Wage will be when it goes up, information on training wages, definitions for important terms regarding the minimum wage, and exemptions to the minimum wage law.
 Must be printed at 11" x 17".